MonBoza/roboger/README.md

 });
 Expected Output: ["right shoe",2,3,4,5,6,7]

-Test "It will replace the number 1 in array with a string "would you be mine?" " Code : input = 8 else if (number === 3){
+Test: "It will replace the number 1 in array with a string "would you be mine?" " Code : input = 8 else if (number === 3){
     inputArray[i] = "would you be mine?"
   }
 Expected Output: ["1,2,"would you be mine?",4,5,6,7]

-Test "This will replace 5 with "left shoe" " Code:input = 8
+Test: "This will replace 5 with "left shoe" " Code:input = 8
    else if (number === 5){
     inputArray[i] = "left shoe"
   }
 Expected Output: ["1,2,3,4,"left shoe",6,7]

-Test "It will replace the number 1 in array with a string "could you be mine?" " Code : input = 8 else if (number === 7){
+Test: "It will replace the number 1 in array with a string "could you be mine?" " Code : input = 8 else if (number === 7){
     inputArray[i] = "Could you be mine?"
   }
 Expected Output: ["1,2,3,4,5,6,"Could you be mine?"]

+Test: